the-turing-way/the-turing-way/workshops/build-a-binderhub/workshop-presentations/zero-to-binderhub.md

 This workshop assumes you have a "Free Trial" subscription with [Microsoft Azure](https://azure.microsoft.com/en-gb/).
 It's quick to set one up and you get £150 free credit for the first 30 days as well as access to some _always free_ services.
+You will be asked to provide a credit card.
+This is only for identity verification, **you will not be charged**.
+When your free trial expires, your resources will automatically be frozen and then deleted after a month if you don't reactivate your subscription.

-**NOTE:** Please do not sign up with an institutional email as you may encounter some issues with Service Principal permissions when we deploy the Kubernetes cluster.
+**NOTE:** Please do not sign up with a ".ac.uk" email as you may encounter some issues with Service Principal permissions when we deploy the Kubernetes cluster.

 > BinderHub is Cloud-neutral.
 > We are using Azure as an example.